frankschae/academic-kickstart/content/post/hybridDE/index.md

 \end{aligned}
 $$

-This second order DE can be [reduced](https://en.wikipedia.org/wiki/Ordinary_differential_equation#Reduction_of_order) to two first order DEs, such that we can straightforwardly simulate the resulting ODE with the `DifferentialEquations.jl` package.
-(Instead of doing this reduction manually, we could also use [`ModelingToolkit.jl`](https://mtk.sciml.ai/stable/tutorials/higher_order/) to transform automatically the DE.
-Alternatively, for second order ODEs, there is also a `SecondOrderODEProblem` implemented.)
+This second-order ODE can be [reduced](https://en.wikipedia.org/wiki/Ordinary_differential_equation#Reduction_of_order) to two first-order ODEs, such that we can straightforwardly simulate the resulting ODE with the `DifferentialEquations.jl` package.
+(Instead of doing this reduction manually, we could also use [`ModelingToolkit.jl`](https://mtk.sciml.ai/stable/tutorials/higher_order/) to transform the ODE in an automatic manner.
+Alternatively, for second-order ODEs, there is also a `SecondOrderODEProblem` implemented.)
 The Julia code reads:

 ```julia
 using DiffEqFlux, DifferentialEquations, Flux, Optim, Plots, DiffEqSensitivity